bdoguin/full-stack-nanodegree-vm/vagrant/tournament/README.md

 Example of a 16 Player Swiss Tournament:
 First round pairing is by random draw.
 For example, with 16 players they would be matched into 8 random pairs for the first round.
 For now, assume all games have a winner, and there are no draws.
 After the first round, there will be a group of 8 players with a score of 1 (win), and a group of 8 players with a score of 0 (loss).
-For the 2nd round, players in each scoring group will be paired against each other – 1’s versus 1’s and 0’s versus 0’s.
+For the 2nd round, players in each scoring group will be paired against each other ï¿½ 1ï¿½s versus 1ï¿½s and 0ï¿½s versus 0ï¿½s.

 After round 2, there will be three scoring groups:
 4 players who have won both games and have 2 points